Quebec French

-Quebec French (français du Québec), also known as Quebecer French or Quebecker French (français québécois, /fr-CA/), is the predominant variety of the French language spoken in Canada.
+Quebec French (français québécois, /fr-CA/) is the predominant variety of the French language spoken in Canada.
 It is the dominant language of the province of Quebec, used in everyday communication, in education, the media, and government.

-Maxime, a speaker of Québecois French, recorded in Slovenia.
+Maxime, a speaker of Québécois French, recorded in Slovenia.

 Canadian French is a common umbrella term to describe all varieties of French used in Canada, including Quebec French.
 Formerly it was used to refer solely to Quebec French and the closely related dialects spoken in Ontario and Western Canada, in contrast with Acadian French, which is spoken in some areas of eastern Quebec (Gaspé Peninsula), New Brunswick, and in other parts of Atlantic Canada, as well as Métis French, which is found generally across the Prairie provinces.

 The term joual is commonly used to refer to Quebec working class French (when considered a basilect), characterized by certain features often perceived as phased out, "old world" or "incorrect" in standard French.
 (Note: Entry for joual in Dictionnaire du français Plus.
 "Variété de français québécois qui est caractérisée par un ensemble de traits (surtout phonétiques et lexicaux) considérés comme incorrects ou mauvais et qui est identifiée au parler des classes populaires.")
 Joual, in particular, exhibits strong Norman influences largely owing to Norman immigration during the Ancien Régime; people from Normandy were perceived as true Catholics and allowed to emigrate to the new world as an example of ideal French settlers.
 The Acadian French equivalent of joual is called Chiac.